Helping Children with TBI Succeed in School by Janet Tyler, PhD

 Since parents of students with TBI hold a wealth of information about their child’s unique needs, it is extremely helpful for the parents to meet with teachers at the beginning of the school year and provide them with a short overview of their child’s injury, course of recovery, current needs, and behavior and learning strategies that have proven helpful in the past.
 The parent could have the child start with a minor role in the presentation and then each year take on a greater role in the presentation.
 This is a great way for students to learn to identify their needs and practice self-advocacy skills, while conveying the necessary information to the teachers.

-Good Parenting Skills Help at Home
+Good Parenting Skills Help at Home for Children with TBI

 Additionally, parents can help their child succeed in school by carrying out good parenting skills at home.
 Setting clear boundaries and expectations, and being consistent in enforcing rules and offering praise has been shown to help children with TBI have better adaptive functioning and social competence.
 Practices such as having a written set of rules for expected behaviors and a list of chores are beneficial for children as well as adolescents.
 Designated homework times help with organization, and set schedules for bed times are necessary to deal with fatigue and sleep issues following TBI.